Since 2010 LuminOdyssey has been conducting photography expeditions to locations around the world.

 These workshops usually fill quickly, so don’t hesitate!
 Click on the title or photo to see more detail about each workshop.

 We spend two weeks exploring Svalbard, photographing amazing landscapes and wildlife!
-Download the PDF.
+Download the new PDF.

 While these trips are full, places do occasionally become available due to cancellations, so if you’re interested in any of these let us know and we’ll keep you informed.